Enjoy experience UDON making in Osaka with your kids or friends!

 Personal belongings

-Just bring yourself (with clothes you don’t mind getting dirty), but there are a few things for your comfort.
+No special items needed — just wear clothes you don’t mind getting dirty, but there are a few things for your comfort.

 Of course, you can eat here all or take home half.

-If you will take your udon home, the udon noodle and source are good for 1 week if kept in the fridge.
+If you will take your udon home, the udon noodles and sauce will keep for about 1 week in the fridge.
+We recommend that you bring a coolant and a cool bag to take home with you (also available for 400 yen).

 Access